 ENG 101.
-ENGLISH COMPOSITION I (3 credits) PREREQUISITE: Satisfactory completion of ENG 093 or a score between 70-100 on the English section of the ACCUPLACER placement test or a score of 18 or better on the English portion of the ACT (or equivalent SAT score).
+ENGLISH COMPOSITION I (3 credits) PREREQUISITE: Satisfactory completion of ENR 094, or scores between 70-100 on the English section and at least 5 on the writing section of the ACCUPLACER placement test, or a score of 18 or better on the English portion of the ACT (or equivalent SAT score).